DhavalBagal/tracker/README.md

 #### DISCLAIMER

-Please test the extension first before using since it hasn't gone through a rigorous testing.
+Please test the extension first before using since it hasn't been rigorously tested.